The Best Bakeries in London

 Little Sourdough Kitchen

 Sitting hidden just off Columbia road, Lily Vanilli is the perfect place to stop for cake and coffee after braving the adjacent flower markets.
 Cakes on display change seasonally (check their Instagram page for daily, delicious updates!).
-If you’re sweet tooth is lacking, opt for one of their famous sausage rolls instead. lilyvanilli.com
+If your sweet tooth is lacking, opt for one of their famous sausage rolls instead. lilyvanilli.com

 Purveyors of dark rye bread, cinnamon buns and strong coffee, this Scandi café has three London locations and provides a welcome dose of calm in the centre of London.
 The perfectly spiced dough of the cinnamon buns is worth the journey alone. nordicbakery.com